 The main objective of bleaching is to produce a brighter pulp.
 This is accomplished in chemical pulps primarily through lignin removal.
 The removal of other compounds is another objective of the bleaching process.
 These compounds include resins, fatty acids and other extractives.

-The Pulp and Paper Process Development Center has worked closely with the pulp and paper industry to develop new and effective bleaching sequences.
-We can perform a wide range of bleaching sequences on mechanical, recycle and chemical pulps.
-Both Totally Chlorine Free (TCF) and Elemental Chlorine Free (ECF) sequences are routinely performed.
+Both Totally Chlorine Free (TCF) and Elemental Chlorine Free (ECF) sequences are routinely performed here at the PDC’s labs.
 The sequences may be comprised of a variety of stages, including chelation, enzyme, oxygen, ozone, chlorine, chlorine dioxide, extraction and hydrogen peroxide stages.
 Oxygen delignification and hydrogen peroxide bleaching at high temperature and high pressure are carried out in reactor vessels.
 Ozonation at high consistency takes place in a rotating glass vessel.
-For liquid bleaching agents, the more conventional technique involving polyester bags is used.
+For liquid bleaching agents, PDC researchers utilize the more conventional technique involving polyester bags.

 - Medium consistency oxygen reactor

 - Laboratory bag bleaching apparatus (Cl2, ClO2, H2O2, E stage, H, FAS, etc.)

 - Oxygen delignification of hardwood and softwood pulps

 - Evaluation of effects of pulping on bleachablity

 - ECF and TCF bleaching of hardwood and softwood pulps